PalisadeResearch/ai-vs-humans-ctf-report/paper-typst/main.typ

 To explore crowdsourcing as an elicitation approach in practice, we organized _AI vs. Humans_ CTF competition.
 CTF competitions are cybersecurity events where both professionals and enthusiasts tackle challenges in areas such as cryptography, reverse engineering, and web exploitation.
 Each challenge hides a “flag” — a unique string — that must be found by identifying and exploiting system vulnerabilities.

 The event was organized in collaboration with _Hack The Box_ in the period of 14-16 March 2025.#footnote[AI vs Humans CTF event page: https://ctf.hackthebox.com/event/details/ai-vs-human-ctf-challenge-2000
-] This event was the first to publicly pit fully autonomous AI agents against experienced human teams in real-time, tackling 20 cybersecurity challenges over 48 hours#todomt[thought we need a sentence where we explain what was 'first-of-a-kind' about the CTF, correct me if this is not an accurate description].
+] This event was the first to publicly pit fully autonomous AI agents against experienced human teams in real-time, tackling 20 cybersecurity challenges over 48 hours.
 We offered a monetary prize of 7500\$ to incentivize participation and effort.

 For the pilot event, we wanted to make it as easy as possible for the AI teams to compete.
 The event focused on challenges in the cryptography and reverse engineering, as these areas are the easiest to build a harness for.
 The challenges only required running commands in the terminal, without the need for dynamic interactions with external machines.

 == Absolute standings
-// 152 human teams  +6 ai teams
 Overall 403 teams registered for the event, of which only 158 solved at least 1 challenge - 152 human teams and 6 AI teams.

 _Palisade Research_ team ran 2 AI agents during this event - our adaptation of Claude Code for CTFs and our in-house React&Plan agent design #cite(<turtayev2024hackingctfsplainagents>).

  Notably, AI teams significantly exceeded our initial expectations and the challenges were quickly saturated.
 Best AI team achieves top-13% performance among teams that solved at least 1 challenge.
 Four out of seven agents completed 19/20 challenges.
 You can see the final AI teams standings in @ai_vs_hum_standings.

- Our expectations had been based on preliminary benchmark evaluations of our state-of-the-art agent on older _Hack The Box_-style tasks #cite(<turtayev2024hackingctfsplainagents>).
-The challenge difficulty was calibrated based on these prior results.
-This outcome may suggest that conventional evaluation methods by small teams (like ours) may fail to fully surface the capabilities of current AI models, highlighting the need for more dynamic and diversified approaches.
+ Our expectations for AI performance had been based on preliminary evaluations of our React&Plan agent on older _Hack The Box_-style tasks.#todoap[D, are we allowed to say this?]
+The challenge difficulty was calibrated based on these prior results with expectations of AI solving \~50% of tasks.
+Turns out AI could do way better.
+This outcome suggests that conventional evaluation methods by small teams (like ours) may fail to fully surface the capabilities of current AI models, highlighting the need for more dynamic and diversified approaches.

 #figure(
   table(